Or-Blank/Final-Project-new-version/README.md

 | `number_amino_acid_changes` | Number of amino acid changes |
 | `amino_acid_changes` | Changes list e.g. `K14R` |

+* Note: There is a recurring pattern in both the tree and the table where several cell-type annotations appear to represent essentially the same population (e.g., 2‑B cell, 3‑B cell).
+These are all GC B cells, but they differ slightly in characteristics that are not reflected in the tree or the table and become apparent only in other experiments.

 ## The technicalities: ##
 The requirements.txt include: